uk000/goto/pkg/ai/a2a/server/README.md

 ## A2A Agent Server Features
 The `pkg/a2a/server` sub-package implements a generic A2A server with admin APIs to let users configure `Goto` as one or more dynamic A2A agents exposed over same or different ports.
-Eadch agent is exposed over a unique URI as `/agent/{agent}`.
+Each agent is exposed over a unique URI as `/agent/{agent}`.

 The `a2a` admin APIs are exposed with path-prefix `/a2a/...`.
 Specifically, API `/a2a/agents/add` accepts an [Agent spec](#agent-json-schema) payload, and configures an A2A agent over the given port.
 API `/a2a/agents/{agent}/payload` lets you configure static streaming payload for a configured agent.
 Once an agent is configured, a client can call `/agent/{agent}` to interact with the agent over A2A protocol.
 Client can call `/agent/{agent}/.well-known/agent.json` to get the agent's card.